 Cinderella by Christine San Jose, illustrated by Debrah Santini

 This version of Cinderella takes place in Manhattan.
-The background of the images offer rich historical details: horse drawn carriages, stone buildings, the first cars, high society dressed to the nines… You will find a lot of intriguing information to talk about with your kids, if you study turn of the century room decor, hair swept to the top of the the head, blouses and dresses.
-The story follows the traditional line of orphaned girl, who was kind and hardworking, but mistreated until she goes to the ball incognito and sweeps the prince off his feet.
-Rich vocabulary, uncharacteristic of typical Cinderella version, make this story worth your time.
+The background of the images offers rich historical details: horse-drawn carriages, stone buildings, the first cars, high society dressed to the nines… You will find a lot of intriguing information to talk about with your kids if you study together turn of the century room decor, hair swept to the top of the head, blouses, and dresses.
+The story follows the traditional line of an orphaned girl, who was kind and hardworking, but mistreated until she goes to the ball incognito and sweeps the prince off his feet.
+Rich vocabulary, uncharacteristic of the typical Cinderella version, make this story worth your time.
 “Splendiferously,” “pranced,” “paraded,” “snatched,” “equerries,” “wretched,” “milliners” might invite you to pull out Children’s dictionary.
 Another notable thing about this edition of Cinderella is the beautiful colored pencils and paints illustrations.
 It looks like the works of the old masters: fluid, emotional, understated…

 The Gift of the Crocodile: A Cinderella Story by Judy Sierra

-This version of Cinderella comes from Spice Islands in Indonesia.
-The mother dies, a step-mother is mean and the chores are never ending.
+This version of Cinderella comes from the Spice Islands in Indonesia.
+The mother dies, a step-mother is mean and the chores are never-ending.
 The fairy godmother is represented by a Grandmother Crocodile, who comes to the rescue when the poor girl named Damura implores, “Creatures of the wild, help me.”
-Grandmother Crocodile puts the girl through the test and once she is confident the girl is a good person, she rewards her and helps to get to the dance at the palace.
-In this version Damura doesn’t have to head home at midnight, but gets to dance till roosters crow.
+Grandmother Crocodile puts the girl through the test and once she is confident the girl has a good heart, she rewards her and helps to get to the dance at the palace.
+In this version, Damura doesn’t have to head home at midnight but gets to dance till roosters crow.
 Damura sweeps the prince off his feet by using elaborate dance steps that her mother had taught her.
 After the prince finds Damura by her tiny shoe and marries her, the deceitful stepfamily take her for a boat ride and push her in the river where she is eaten by a crocodile.
 Yep, this Cinderella has been eaten by a crocodile.
-But this is not the end yet.
+But this is not over yet.
 Read on for further developments.
-The acrylic paints capture excotic flavor of the Spice Islands: the motifs, the architecture and the lush vegetation.
+The acrylic paints capture the exotic flavor of the Spice Islands: the motifs, the architecture and the lush vegetation.

 Cinders: A Chicken Cinderella by Jan Brett

 If Cinderella can be a boy and a skeleton, why can’t be it be a chicken?
-To be honest, for me the biggest appeal of this book is that it was inspired by author’s trip to Russia.
-It became a game of how-many-Russian-things-can-you-find-on-each-page?
-Beautifully carved wooden elements, elegant domes, round and oval windows, colorful tile work, sparkle and gold.
+To be honest, for me the biggest appeal of this book is that it was inspired by the author’s trip to Russia.
+Reading this book became a game of how-many-Russian-things-can-you-find-on-each-page?
+Beautifully carved wooden elements, elegant domes, round and oval windows, colorful tile work, sparkle, and gold.
 The plot is usual: Cinders – a chicken – works all day and when it’s time to go to the ball she is left behind.
 A beautiful Silkie hen appears and provides a splendid sarafan dress and crystal slippers.
 Off flies Cinders to her destiny in a lovely troika of harnessed ducks.

 What I love the most are the intricate illustrations.
 Against lacy white snow and magical ice, you will see the most beautiful shades of red, green and blue.
-I love all the rich furs, precious stones and embroidery.
+I love all the rich furs, precious stones, and all the embroidery.
 The book made me reach for my ribbons box to make a couple of new ribbon flowers for dolls.

 Cinderella: a fashionable tale by Steven Guarnaccia

-The bright illustrations are made with pen, ink and watercolor.
+The bright illustrations are made with pen, ink, and watercolor.
 An interesting element that escaped my notice on the first read was the absence of settings.
-Every page has only people against white background!
-If you are looking for unconventional Cinderella story, you might enjoy flipping through the pages of this book.
-This pixie cut Cinderella looks empty headed, but her rag dress of patched together designer patterns is definitely a fashion statement and if you have a little girl who likes to design her own outfits, she would be inspired.
+Every page has only people against a white background!
+If you are looking for an unconventional Cinderella story, you might enjoy flipping through the pages of this book.
+This pixie cut Cinderella looks empty-headed, but her rag dress of patched together designer patterns is definitely a fashion statement and if you have a little girl who likes to design her own outfits, she would be inspired.

 What makes this close to the original story worth mentioning are the humorous and wacky illustrations by James Marshall.
 You have already heard me say before that James Marshall is one of my favorites.
 His cartoon-like, large and bright water-color and ink illustrations are not just creative, but comical.
 You will see what I mean just by looking at the front cover where Cinderella is plopped on her plump rump wiping her brow with her tongue stuck out in seeming exhaustion.
 Our other favorites are the scene where godmother surprises the cat and one of the sisters biting her hands when the prince cried, “I have found my princess!”
 A little comical variation at the end of the story is the fact that Cinderella’s fairy godmother moved in with the newlywed couple “just to make sure everyone lived happily ever after.”

 If you can’t wait to introduce Cinderella to your baby, this book is for you.
 It would also work great if you have a beginner reader who would be happy to read this story for a younger sibling.
 Each page or spread has one-two words in large print “GIRL,” “CHORES,” “MEAN STEPSISTERS,” “MAGIC WAND.”
 Bright illustrations are not cluttered with minimum details and simple background.
-There are many other books in Les Petits Fairytales series, if you prefer to start with other fairy tales.
+There are many other books in Les Petits Fairytales series.

 Ella Bella Ballerina and Cinderella by James Mayhew